PHONE - 508-672-6471TEXT - 508-672-6471

 Internal page banner

-Dental Fillings in Fall River, MA
+Dental Fillings In Fall River, MA: A Practical Guide

 Dental fillings in Fall River, MA restore teeth damaged by cavities or minor fractures so you can chew comfortably and protect your smile.
 At Dentistry With a Smile in Fall River, Massachusetts, this common restorative dentistry service seals out bacteria, strengthens the tooth, and helps prevent more extensive treatment in the future.

-A dental filling replaces decayed or weakened tooth structure with a durable material. dentist removes softened enamel and dentin, cleans the area, and places a filling to rebuild shape and function.
+A dental filling replaces decayed or weakened tooth structure with a durable material.
+General Dentist removes softened enamel and dentin, cleans the area, and places a filling to rebuild shape and function.
 Common materials include composite resin (tooth-colored), amalgam (metal alloy), ceramic/porcelain, glass ionomer, and gold.
 The right choice depends on the tooth’s location, the size of the cavity, your bite, and cosmetic goals.

 Patients often ask, “What is a dental filling compared to an inlay or crown?”
 Fillings are best for smaller areas of decay.
 Inlays, onlays, and crowns are recommended when a larger portion of the tooth needs reinforcement.
 Choosing the least invasive option that still provides strength is the goal.

-• Numbing the area: local anesthetic keeps the procedure comfortable.
+• Numbing The Area: Local anesthetic keeps the procedure comfortable.
 Patients usually feel pressure, not pain.

-• Removing decay: the softened, infected portions of the tooth are gently removed, and the site is disinfected.
+• Removing Decay: The softened, infected portions of the tooth are gently removed, and the site is disinfected.

-• Isolating the tooth: a small shield or cotton rolls keep the area dry so the filling bonds properly.
+• Isolating The Tooth: A small shield or cotton rolls keep the area dry so the filling bonds properly.

-• Placing the material: composite is applied in layers and light-cured.
+• Placing The Material: Composite is applied in layers and light-cured.
 Amalgam and other materials are compacted to ensure a tight seal.

-• Shaping and bite check: the filling is trimmed and polished, and your bite is adjusted so your teeth come together evenly.
+• Shaping And Bite Check: The filling is trimmed and polished, and your bite is adjusted so your teeth come together evenly.

 Before your visit, expect an exam to confirm that a filling is the right choice.
 Sharing medications, allergies, and health conditions helps guide anesthetic and material selection.
 Most appointments take 30 to 60 minutes per tooth, depending on size and complexity.